Mihai Răzvan Ungureanu: Prime minister

-After Prime Ministership
+After prime ministership

 The political activity of Ungureanu after the premiership was intensive.
 In July 2012, he founded the non-governmental organization of Center-Right Civic Initiative (ICCD), together with PDL leaders Cristian Preda and Monica Macovei.
 He spoke about a political and electoral forces, without PNL.
 The alliance was founded in late August 2012 and include Democratic Liberal Party (PDL), Christian Democratic National Peasants' Party (PNȚCD), New Republic Party and Center-Right Civic Initiative.
 On 31 August, Ungureanu joined Civic Force (FC).

 Civic Force leadership

 Ungureanu was elected the Head of the party during The Civic Force party congress in September 2012.
 Civic Force Party (PFC) became the "electoral vehicle" of ICCD and replaced the ONG in Right Romania Alliance (ARD) membership.
 After the election, Ungureanu started a European tournee for the accession of PFC to European People's Party (EPP).
 On 11 September, he met with the Italian deputy and member of The People of Freedom (PdL), Claudio Scajola, the Mayor of Rome and Giovanni Battista Re, secretary of Holy See.
 They welcomed the formation of "an alliance of right in the opposition of left attacks".

 Ungureanu reorganized the party, founding new branches of the PFC around the country.
 He has held discussions with the former Italian Prime Minister, Silvio Berlusconi, the President of EPP, Wilfried Martens, the Secretary-General of PdL, Angelino Alfano, the Secretary-General of Union for a Popular Movement, Jean-François Copé, and the leader of EPP europarliamentary group, Joseph Daul on the accession of Civic Force at EPP.
 According to him, the accession folder of the party was accepted and FC started the accession process.

 Ungureanu won a seat in the Senate on ARD's party list in the 2012 elections.